Instagram is a force of nature. The perfect spot for thrill-sharing adventure lovers.

 Tactic #8 - Price Yourself Right $$$

 Start small in the beginning.
-Here is an over-simplified list of what is reasonable to expect based upon your follower numbers:
+Here is an over-simplified list of what is reasonable to expect from clients based upon your follower numbers:

 1-250 ~ Don't expect anything.
-Focus on increasing the quality of your profile.
-You likely only have family and friends supporting you.
+Focus on increasing the quality of your profile and developing a style.
+You likely only have family and friends supporting you, but everyone starts here.

 1000-2000~ Don't expect anything.
 Hash tag like a professional, figure out when your best posting times are and what type of content gets the best results.
 Reach out to small companies and offer to do free posts of their content that fits your 'style'.
 Prepare your audience for promotional materials and assess their response.

-2000-5000~ Start honing your hash tags and following accounts that will do shoutouts and reposting of material they like.
+2000-5000~ Ask for product.
+Start honing your hash tags and following accounts that will do shoutouts and reposting of material they like.
 Tag them in every photo.
 For example #adventurevisuals #peoplescreative #adventurelife.
 You'll get lucky every so often.
 Respond to all comments, positively...be grateful.
 Ask some brands you love for stickers, posters, lower cost product and ask to run a giveaway with them.
 If you get a great response: 100 entries, at least 50 comments...this is great!
 They'll want to do it again with you and maybe send more free swag if your photos are high quality.

-10 K+ Followers~Once you have a following over 10K, you can start charging a fee or requesting free swag as a minimum. * keep in mind, if this is your first promotion it's more important to get one under your belt to build credibility then worrying about fees*
+10 K+ Followers~ Charge a FEE.
+Once you have a following over 10K, you can start charging a fee or requesting a bunch of free swag as a minimum.

 Under 12k, you should charge between $10-$25 for a permanent post or shoutout using their photos or product shots.
 A permanent post should remain on your account indefinitely and a link in the bio for 24 hours.